1. Take a City Tour

 5. Dine Out: Panama City- In the Top Ten Latin American Cities for Dining

 Panama City's Restaurants are rated by Trip Advisor as one of the Top Ten Best Latin American cities for restaurants.
 As an international crossroads, Panama City restaurants offer a great variety cuisines for every price-range.
 Most restaurants are located in the business district, historic Casco Viejo, or the Amador Causeway.

 We recommend that you try the local delicacies including ceviche, carimanolas, arroz con pollo, sancocho soup, hojadras.
 You can also try the Panamanian dishes while also enjoying folkloric dancing at either Tinajas or Los Diablicos.
-In Panama City, good seafood is available virtually everywhere.
-Bucanero's on the Causeway has especially succulent seafood as well as greek cuisine, giving it both a continental and Panamanian feel.
+For gourmet Panamanian cuisine, go to Sal Si Puedes at the Bristol Hotel.

 A Nature Hike With Views: Ancon Hill

 There's no better way to see Panama's past, present and future than to take a hike up Ancon Hill where you'll have a bird-eye's view of Casco Viejo, modern Panama City and the Panama Canal.
 The path is lined by thriving rainforest and should be explored in the morning to avoid the scorching midday sun and afternoon tropical showers.
 It takes about 2 hours to get to the top.
 You can take a taxi there and ask the driver to come back for you in a couple of hours.

 Panama City has the only Rainforest in the world within the city limits of a metropolis.
 The Metropolitan National Park is around a 15-30 minute drive from anywhere in the city and you can hike up it's slopes to enjoy panoramic rainforest and city views. .
 Tour Operators offer guided nature tours of the park—you will need a professional guide to explain the tropical flora and fauna.